How to set up a TV dashboard

 What software are you going to use to display your dashboard on a TV?
 You’ll want to take into consideration the flexibility, UX, and price of the dashboard software.

 - How does the dashboard software look on a TV?

 - How easy is it to put the dashboard into TV mode?

 - Does the dashboard software support custom CSS?

 - How does the vendor account for multi-tenancy and licensing fees?

 Since you’re on the Happy Dashboarding blog, and we’re confident you’ll like our software, we’ll use our own platform for this tutorial.
-If you want to follow these steps during a free trial, here's our pricing page (we start at $29/month).
+If you want to follow these steps with us, you can start your Free Account.
+Here's our pricing page for more details.